 Smoking in Iceland:

-Iceland is a smoker's paradise - you can light up almost anywhere (within reason).
+Smoking in Iceland is not allowed in any public buildings.
+Apart from that, Iceland is a smoker's paradise - you can light up almost anywhere (within reason).
 After all, Reykjavik translates to "smokey bay".
 If you're a non-smoker, just request smoke-free hotel rooms to make sure.